Audi ramps up Hungarian production in boost to economy

 By Gergely Szakacs

-GYOR, Hungary German carmaker Audi (VOWG_p.DE) launched production on Wednesday at a 900 million euro (765.8 million pounds) plant in Hungary, giving a much-needed boost to the country's sluggish economy.
+GYOR, Hungary, June 12 German carmaker Audi launched production on Wednesday at a 900 million euro ($1.2 billion) plant in Hungary, giving a much-needed boost to the country's sluggish economy.

 The new plant in the town of Gyor, 120 kms (75 miles) from Budapest, will more than triple the premium brand manufacturer's annual output capacity in the indebted central European state to 125,000 cars.